The Java programming language defines the following kinds of variables:

 - Binary: Base 2, whose digits consists of the numbers 0 and 1 (you can create binary literals in Java SE 7 and later)

-indicates binary:// The number 26, in decimal int decVal = 26; // The number 26, in hexadecimal int hexVal = 0x1a; // The number 26, in binary int binVal = 0b11010;
+0x indicates hexadecimal and 0b indicates binary:// The number 26, in decimal int decVal = 26; // The number 26, in hexadecimal int hexVal = 0x1a; // The number 26, in binary int binVal = 0b11010;

 Floating-Point Literals

-) can also be expressed using E or e (for scientific notation), F or f (32-bit float literal) and D or d (64-bit double literal; this is the default and by convention is omitted).double d1 = 123.4; // same value as d1, but // in scientific notation double d2 = 1.234e2; float f1 = 123.4f;
+float and double) can also be expressed using E or e (for scientific notation), F or f (32-bit float literal) and D or d (64-bit double literal; this is the default and by convention is omitted).double d1 = 123.4; // same value as d1, but // in scientific notation double d2 = 1.234e2; float f1 = 123.4f;

 Character and String Literals